Treatment and health

 The aim of HIV treatment is to reduce the amount of HIV in your blood to undetectable levels, and to maintain those undetectable levels.

 Controlling HIV in this way with treatment allows your immune system to return to optimal functioning and prevents onward transmission of HIV (this is also referred to as undetectable = untransmittable or U=U).

-HIV treatment has advanced considerably in recent years giving people with HIV have more advanced treatment options than ever.
-In Australia, today, HIV is no longer a terminal illness and is instead now considered a chronic manageable health condition.
+HIV treatment has advanced considerably in recent years, giving people with HIV more advanced treatment options than ever.
+With treatment, HIV is no longer regarded as a terminal illness and is instead considered a chronic manageable condition.

 HIV treatment: ARV agents

 Information on which HIV treatments are currently available under the Pharmaceutical Benefits Scheme (PBS) in Australia are available from the ASHM website and via the PDF button below.